MichaelKutzner/motis-proxy/README.md

 * Currently all static data will be served by the fastest instance, as the requests don't contain a `time` parameter
     * Option a) Spread these requests
     * Option b) Don't serve tiles on all but one instance
-* To cover trips around midnight, the proxy requires backend servers to have at least one day after the requested time
+* To cover trips around midnight, the proxy requires backend servers to have at least `MAX_HOURS` after the requested time
     * For search by arrival, this is not needed
     * An instance with a 8 day schedule can be used for today and the upcoming 6 days.
 Requests 7 days in advance will be sent to the next larger instance.
-    * Assuming a travel duration of less than `x` hours, that threshold (currently 1 day = 24 hours) should be configurable